 Elizabeth died, likely from a mix of bronchitis and pneumonia, on 24 March 1603 CE at Richmond Palace.
 She was 69 years old and had outlived all her friends and favourites; she was buried in Westminster Abbey.
 As the queen had once said to Parliament, and through that body, spoken to her people:

 And though you have had, and may have, many mightier and wiser princes…yet you never had, nor shall have, any that will love you better.

-The queen's reign may have been assessed less favourably in recent times, particularly its final years, but she still compares well to her immediate predecessors and successors.
+The Queen of England's reign may have been assessed less favourably in recent times, particularly its final years, but she still compares well to her immediate predecessors and successors.
 The queen's greatest failing was perhaps having no children and never nominating an heir.
 Consequently, she was succeeded by her closest relative, James I of England (aka James VI of Scotland), the son of Mary, Queen of Scots.
 James would reign until 1625 CE and so be the first Stuart to rule England.
 The Stuarts would survive the brief republic of Oliver Cromwell, 1649-1660 CE, and so they remained in power until 1714 CE.